JimmyThompson/jimmythompson.co.uk/_posts/2016-03-03-hypothesis-driven-development-for-teams.md

 ---
 layout: post
-title: Hypothesis-Driven Development for Teams
+title: Driving your team forward with Hypothesis-Driven Development
 description: |
                Using hypothesis-driven development to run experiments and improve your team.